-Our position is partly inspired by Dennett, and we believe he would have endorsed it.
+Our position is partly inspired by Dennett, and we believe he would have endorsed the view that the number of conscious subjects may be indeterminate.
 According to his "Multiple Drafts" theory of consciousness, not only do different "drafts" of experience exist at different times (generating his famous "Orwellian" vs. "Stalinesque" dilemma); they also exist simultaneously.
 He writes, "At any point in time there are multiple drafts of narrative fragments at various stages of editing in various places in the brain" (1991, p.
 135).
 The narratives that constitute our "selves" "issue forth as if form a single source" encouraging us "to (try to) posit a unified agent" (1991, p.
 418, emphasis in original).
 While discussing split-brain and multiple personality cases, Dennett says that we typically want "to preserve the myth of selves as brain-pearls, particular, concrete, countable things, rather than abstractions... refusing to countenance the possibility of quasi-selves, semi-selves, transitional selves" (1991, pp. 424-425).2